-Our curriculum is outlined in Appendix 1 and is based upon the programme of study provided by the PSHE Association, adapted as and when necessary.
+Our curriculum is outlined in Appendix 1 and is based upon the programme of study provided by the PSHE Association (recommended by the government), adapted as and when necessary.

 We have developed the curriculum in consultation with parents, students and staff, considering the age, needs and feelings of students.
-If students ask questions outside the scope of this policy, teachers will respond in an appropriate manner so they are fully informed and don't seek answers online.
+If students ask questions outside the scope of this policy, teachers will respond in an appropriate manner so that students are fully informed and don't seek answers online.